joshualiu/Tourism-Review-Analysis/README.md

 ## Data Science Project

-This is a Data Science project analyze international perspectives on Canada through TripAdvisor's Canadian attraction reviews.
+This is a Data Science project.
+Collect, clean and analyze foreign tourists reviews from TripAdvisor's Canadian attraction reviews.
 The project is written in Python through Jupyter Notebook.
 The data was collected via web crawler including 112,419 reviews.
+Insights and recommendations are extracted and provided in the project.

 Analysis Packages used in this project: